EBaalhuis/Cheat_sheet_Java/README.md

 # CheatSheet
 This is a cheat sheet for programming competitions.
-There are no guarantees to the quality or corectness of any of the code.
+There are no guarantees to the quality or correctness of any of the code.
 Use at your own risk.